CleanSurvival: Automated data preprocessing for time-to-event models using reinforcement learning: Conclusion

 \section{Conclusion}

-In this paper, we have introduced \texttt{CleanSurvival}, a \(Q\)-learning-based framework that automates data preprocessing for survival analysis, addressing the often underserved challenge of automation in the presence of censored data.
-We demonstrated its ability to enhance predictive performance and computational efficiency across different settings, compared to conventional methods or heuristic approaches.
+In this paper, we have introduced \texttt{CleanSurvival}, a \(Q\)-learning-based framework that automates data preprocessing for survival analysis, addressing the often underserved challenge of automation in the presence of censored time-to-event data.
+We demonstrated its ability to learn performant preprocessing pipelines across different settings, compared to complete case analysis, mean imputation, and undirected random search.

 The framework's adaptability to various survival analysis models and its support for diverse preprocessing techniques make it a valuable tool for researchers and practitioners.
-Experimental results confirm that \texttt{CleanSurvival} not only accelerates the discovery of optimal pipelines but also maintains robust performance under different missingness patterns.
+Experimental results confirm that \texttt{CleanSurvival} can facilitate the discovery of optimal pipelines and maintain robust performance under different missingness patterns, though comparative runtimes remain heavily condition-dependent.
 These findings underscore the critical role of automated data preprocessing in enhancing the reliability of survival models and the feasibility of integrating reinforcement learning techniques into AutoML workflows.

 Future work will focus on extending the framework to handle additional preprocessing tasks, incorporating advanced reinforcement learning strategies and improving scalability for large datasets and complex pipelines.
-Additionally, ensembling over differently cleaned datasets, together with raw data, may have the potential to increase predictive performance.
+Additionally, whether ensembling over differently cleaned datasets, together with raw data, can increase predictive performance or instead increase data-processing bias, is an open question for future research.